-Sea caves on the Oregon coast have formed where the basalt rock has been weakened by fractures.
-Broken rock along the fracture zone is quarried by the forces of water under pressure and compressed air and over time is enlarged.
-Numerous caves are present on the Oregon coast, but the largest ones are at Sea Lion Point.
-These caves were localized by intersecting fracture zones, one trending roughly north-south and the other in a nearly east-west direction.
+The promontory at Sea Lion Point developed where basalt flows accumulated to great thickness.
+Flows of dense, hard basalt and interbedded fragmental rocks are characteristic of promontories on the Oregon coast.
+A narrow ledge is present in many places near the base of Sea Lion Point and represents a platform that developed by wave erosion on less resistant fragmental basalt.
+A significant factor in the erosion of sea caves in basalt promontories is the extent to which the rock has been broken along fracture zones.
+Fracture zones are places of weakness and erosion proceeds at a greater rate there than where the rock is intact.
+Broken rock along the fracture zone is quarried by the forces of water under hydraulic pressure and compressed air and over time is enlarged.
+The caves at Sea Lion Point were localized by intersecting fracture zones, one trending roughly north-south and the other in a nearly east-west direction.
 The largest opening is along the east-west fracture and is the one used by the animals as they move in and out of the cave.
 A tunnel that passes through the headland was developed along the north-south fracture zone and the fractures are visible in the ceiling of the tunnel.
 Lateral erosion within the cave and dislodging of rock from the ceiling have shaped it into a large, high-vaulted, amphitheater-like cavern with the height of a 12-story building and stretching the length of a football field.
 It is the natural home to a colony of sea lions and a diverse array of seabirds and shore creatures.
+See a video of the caves here.
 Read more here and here.
 Explore more of the Sea Lion Caves here: